Hani-AS/Hani-AS/README.md

 # Hello traveler...🚶‍♂️
-**I'm Hani**, a student at HackYourFuture 👨‍💻
+**I'm Hani**, a graduated from HackYourFuture 👨‍💻
- I'm currently involved in a 28-week course designed to cover all aspects of full-stack development. 🚀
+ I'm completed a 28-week course designed to cover all aspects of full-stack development. 🚀

 ### 🌱 Things I am currently working on:             <img align="right" alt="GIF" height="300px" src="tenor.gif" />

 - 🔭 I’m currently learning **React** 🤩
-- 🌱 The next step is **React project**.
+- 🌱 The next step is **Nextjs**.
 - ❓ Ask me about anything, I am happy to help.
 - ⚡ Fun fact: I race **virtual cars** for a well known Formula one driver.